 A diagnosis is usually made during the first appointment and, if possible, a conservative treatment initiated.
 If imaging, such as sonography or X-ray is required, this can be done at OCM.
 Depending on how many appointments are scheduled on a specific day, an MRI scan can also be conducted.

 We have three specialists who treat patients with hand diseases at OCM: Dr Bracker, Prof Dr Jung and Dr Massing.

 If surgery is required, a patient may already give written informed consent and be scheduled within the scope of the first appointment.
 Surgeries are conducted in the outpatient rooms on the first floor of the OCM or at our inpatient clinic SANA Klinik Sendling.

 In addition to hand injuries caused by falls, bruising or cuts, there is a range of diseases that medical treatment necessary.
 These include Dupuytren's contracture, osteoarthritis of the hand, carpal tunnel syndrome or trigger finger (snapping-finger).

 Prof. Dr. med.
 Martin Jung

-Specialist in Orthopaedics and Trauma Surgery, Hand Surgery, Orthopaedic Rheumatology
+Specialist in Orthopedics and Trauma Surgery, Hand Surgery, Orthopedic Rheumatology